Account & BillingUpdated Apr 2026

 How they work together

 Pick the workspace structure and team access that match how you deliver work.
-Pick the brand that should be active in the product for DNA and content.
+Pick the brand that should be active in the product for Brand Intelligence and content.
 The two settings screens link to each other for a quick reminder.

 For the technical boundary (schemas and APIs), see the internal guide docs/technical/brands-and-workspaces.md in the repository, or ask support if you are unsure which to set up first.